 10. Mobile first is transforming into omni-channel UX

 Without a doubt, mobile channels are already dominating.
 If you have just begun your bank digitalization, start from a responsive web for mobile services.
-But to provide the best possible experience for your customers, implement omni-channel strategy that includes native solutions for major mobile platforms, responsive desktop service and, in the near future, wearables, IoT or even VR solutions.
-This will generate exceptional experiences across all platforms used by your customers.
+But to provide the best possible experience for your customers, implement omni-channel strategy that includes native solutions for major mobile platforms, responsive desktop service and, in the near future, wearables, IoT or even VR / AR solutions.
+This will generate exceptional banking experience connected across all platforms used by your customers.